azahinhasan/BlockStakReportManagementMERN/README.md

 - Run the following command in the root directory:
   `npm run dev`
 - Access the app from port: 5003 (http://localhost:5003/).
-Users can change ports from the env file.
 - Optional: The user can run this command `npm run docs` to create jsDoc documentation.
 After running this command there will be a new folder call `docs` created in root.
 From there user have to open `index.html` file into any browser.

+`Note: User can customize the MongoDB connection URI, JWT secret, and port settings by editing the 'config/index.js' file.
+Alternatively, user can create a '.env' file in the project's root directory and define the modified values there using the following environment variable names: 'MONGO_URI', 'JWT_SECRET', and 'PORT'.`

 ---